 To define time-bound parameters, first, determine the appropriate timeframes for achieving your sales enablement objectives.

 👉 For example, your team's ability to close deals has been underperforming, and you identify a need for additional sales and product training.
-Here’s your time-bound goal: Increase the sales team's closing ratio by 10% within the next quarter, following a series of weekly sales training workshops.
+Here’s your time-bound goal: Increase the sales team's closing ratio by 10% within the six months, following a series of weekly sales training workshops.

 Once you have established the time-bound parameters, communicate them clearly to your team and ensure they understand the importance of meeting these time-specific targets.
 Regularly review your team's progress toward these goals and provide feedback, support, and guidance to keep them on track.